codefresh-io/docs.codefresh.io/_docs/pipelines/configure-artifact-repository.md

 The settings apply to all workflows by default, unless overridden by a specific `Workflow Template` or `Workflow` resource.

-1. Go to your CSDP runtime installation repository:
+1. Go to your Codefresh runtime installation repository:
    `<runtime_installation_repo>/apps/workflows/overlays/<runtime-name>/`
 1. Create a new file entitled `artifact-repo.yaml`, and update `bucket`, `endpoint`, and `region` as needed: